17.4. Managing Divided Discussion Topics#

 When learners visit the Discussion page and use dropdown lists to select a discussion topic, the topic names indicate who can see the posts, responses, and comments.

-For more information about adding and configuring course-wide discussion topics, see Create Course-Wide Discussion Topics and Specify Which Course-Wide Discussion Topics are Divided.
+For more information about adding and configuring course-wide discussion topics, see Create Course-Wide Discussion Topics and Divide Course-Wide Discussion Topics.

 Course team members who have the Discussion Admin, Discussion Moderator or Community TA role can make posts to divided discussion topics visible to everyone who is enrolled in the course or only to the members of a specified group.